Ay0d/Machine-Learning/README.md

 You can find me on Kaggle here - https://www.kaggle.com/mickaelnarboni

-And on Linkeidn here - https://www.linkedin.com/in/mickael-narboni/
+And on Linkedin here - https://www.linkedin.com/in/mickael-narboni/

 I'd love to here your feedback to improve and hear from you